Tuesday, October 12, 2010

 2. Boxes Intrigue Little Minds

 When I was little I was usually more thrilled with the box rather than the contents that came inside it.
-I noticed the same thing when my own kids were younger and also with today's preschoolers.
+The same thing happened when my own kids were younger and also with today's preschoolers.
 If you haven't tried this already, definitely do.
 You'll be absolutely amazed at how much kids love boxes of all sizes and shapes, whether they once held corn flakes or a new flat screen TV.
-That's my oldest son you see at left when he was almost 3 years old playing hide and seek with the box that Daddy just brought home.
+Non-mechanized ride on toys like this HOMCOM Ride On Excavator Tractor (2024) are a blast for children.

 3. Books for Babies and Beyond